JohnGardiner93/brewery-trip-planner/README.md

 ## 🔴 Description

-Part 1 of this project will center around practicing asynchronous JS behavior.
-It will include API calls and other asynchronous activities using promises.
+Part 1 of this project centers around practicing asynchronous JS behavior.
+It includes API calls and other asynchronous activities using promises.
 The information gathered in the Part 1 exercise will be used in Part 2 to build dynamic web pages that will be served to the user.
-This exerceise is designed to practice information from Sections 3-5 of the aforementioned NodeJS course.
+This exercise was designed to practice information from Sections 3-5 of the aforementioned NodeJS course.

-The user will input a city of interest.
-That information will be used to serve the user with the predicted weather for the next 3 days.
-It will also be used to give the user a list of breweries in the city they supplied.
-With this information, the user could make an informed decision regarding which breweries to visit or if they'd like to visit a brewery at all (given the weather)
+The user can input a state of interest.
+An API is called to retrieve the towns and cities in that state.
+The user can then select a city/town.
+That information is then used to serve the user with the predicted weather for the next 5 days.
+It is also used to give the user a list of breweries in the city they supplied.
+With this information, the user can make an informed decision regarding which breweries to visit or if they'd like to visit a brewery at all (given the weather)

 ## 🔵 Requirements

-Call two different API's and feed this information to the user in a palatable manner.
+Call three API's and feed this information to the user in a palatable manner.
 Handle errors that may occur.
 Store the information requested by the user in a format that can be called upon later by the server.

 ## 🟢 Usage

 Run the index.js file to get started.
-Input the city of your choice into the console.
-Weather and nearby brewery information will be provided via console output.
+Input the state then city of your choice into the console.
+Weather and nearby brewery information will be provided via a generated HTML page (resultsPage.html).
 The information will also be placed into a JSON file.

 # 💻 Part 2: Client-Side Elements